bartuturan/BRIGHT-dataset/README.md

 </div>

 ## 🛎️Updates
 * **` Notice☀️☀️`**: BRIGHT serves as the official dataset of [IEEE GRSS DFC 2025 Track II](https://www.grss-ieee.org/technical-committees/image-analysis-and-data-fusion/?tab=data-fusion-contest).
-You can download the dataset in  [Zenodo](https://zenodo.org/records/14619798) or [HuggingFace](https://huggingface.co/datasets/Kullervo/BRIGHT), use the code in this repo to run models and submit your results to [Leaderboard](https://codalab.lisn.upsaclay.fr/competitions/21122) in CodaLab!!
+You can download the dataset in  [Zenodo](https://zenodo.org/records/14950271) or [HuggingFace](https://huggingface.co/datasets/Kullervo/BRIGHT), use the code in this repo to run models and submit your results to [Leaderboard](https://codalab.lisn.upsaclay.fr/competitions/21122) in CodaLab!!
+* **` Mar 02th, 2025`**: Test data for IEEE GRSS DFC 2025 Track II is now available.
+You can download them from [Zenodo](https://zenodo.org/records/14950271) or [HuggingFace](https://huggingface.co/datasets/Kullervo/BRIGHT)!!
 * **` Jan 18th, 2025`**: BRIGHT has been integrated into [TorchGeo](https://github.com/microsoft/torchgeo).
 Many thanks for the effort of [Nils Lehmann](https://github.com/nilsleh)!!
 * **` Jan 13th, 2025`**: The [arXiv paper](https://arxiv.org/abs/2501.06019) of BRIGHT is now online.
 If you are interested in details of BRIGHT, do not hesitate to take a look!!
 * **` Jan 13th, 2025`**: The benchmark code for IEEE GRSS DFC 2025 Track II is now available.
 Please follow the [**instruction**](#%EF%B8%8Flets-get-started-with-dfc-2025) to use it!!
 Also, you can find dataset and code related to Track I in [here](https://github.com/cliffbb/DFC2025-OEM-SAR-Baseline)!!